rethinkdb/horizon-docs/api/collection.md

 Collection.watch().subscribe(changefeedFunction, errorFunction)
 ```

+This method is not actually part of the `Collection` class, but is instead a [ReactiveX method](http://reactivex.io/documentation/operators/subscribe.html).

 When `subscribe` is chained off a read function (i.e., [fetch](#fetch)) it takes three callback functions:

-* `readFunction(result)`: a callback that receives a single document as the Collection is iterated through
+* `next(result)`: a callback that receives a single document as the Collection is iterated through
-* `errorFunction(error)`: a callback that receives error information if an error occurs
+* `error(error)`: a callback that receives error information if an error occurs
-* `completedFunction()`: a callback executed when the result set has been iterated through completely
+* `complete()`: a callback executed when the result set has been iterated through completely

 ```js
 const hz = Horizon();